 - Cream Cheese Frosting: This banana bread also tastes fantastic with cream cheese frosting on top!
 To make it, beat 4 ounces (112g) of softened cream cheese and 1/4 cup (60g) of softened unsalted butter together on medium speed until smooth.
 Beat in 1 cup (120g) of confectioners sugar, 1/2 teaspoon of pure vanilla extract, and a pinch of salt until combined.
 Spread on cooled loaf.

 - Banana Bread Muffins: Use this banana bread recipe to make 2 dozen banana bread muffins.
 Pour the batter into a lined or greased muffin pan and bake for 5 minutes at 425°F (218°C) then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 16-17 minutes or until a toothpick inserted in the center comes out clean.
 The total bake time for the banana bread muffins is about 22-23 minutes.
 The initial burst of hot air helps those muffins rise nice and tall!
-Or try my whole wheat banana nut muffins.
+Or try my quick & easy banana muffins.

 Love this bread with cream cheese frosting too!
 See recipe note.